entropyxyz/entropy-docs/content/basics/glossary.md

 ## Partition

-Also called a _signing subgroup_.
-A set of threshold signing servers that all hold identical keyshares.
+Also called a _signing subgroup_, a subgroup is a set of threshold signing servers that all hold identical key shares.
 To sign a message, one member of each subgroup must participate.
-The Entropy chain is responsible for assigning new threshold signing servers to a subgroup.
+The Entropy chain assigns new threshold signing servers to a subgroup.

 ## Program

 The logic defining what conditions a threshold signing server (TSS) should participate in signing a particular transaction or message.
-Programs are compiled into WebAssembly blobs that are uploaded to the blockchain, and can be updated by subsequent authenticated, valid transactions.
+Programs are compiled into WebAssembly blobs that are uploaded to the blockchain and can be updated by subsequent authenticated, valid transactions.

 Programs run when a [device key]({{< relref "#device-key" >}}) requests a signature from the Program.
 Each Program returns `true` or `false`.
 If the Program returns `true`, the Entropy Network executes signing, and a signature is returned to the requesting device key.